This page in brief

 Their focus on privacy is also hypocritical.
 Consider this:

 - Google won’t show you who they were and what they looked at page by page.

 - But they WILL allow you to retarget website visitors with adverts, which means they have allowed that competitor to be ‘tagged’, leading to them ongoing seeing your adverts appear online wherever they go.

-- So a competitor may click back on your advert, which Google benefits from financially.
+- This means that a competitor may click back on your advert, which Google benefits from financially.

-Focusing on Google Adwords in particular, if Google was an ethical business it would do the following, to the benefit of the customer who pays for advertising:
+Focusing on Google Ads (Adwords) in particular, if Google was an ethical business it would do the following, to the benefit of the customer who pays for advertising:

 - Let the customer see the names (where identifiable) of the companies that visited their website.